Basic Vacuum Tube Measurements and Safety Tips

 So the actual DC Voltage is 450 Volts DC + 13.5 Volts DC = 463.5 Volts DC

-If you use the wrong value of DC voltage to set the Bias, you will inevitably cause the Tube to draw more or less DC current, and might take the tube too close to the "Maximum Plate Dissipation", causing premature Tube wear, and also affect the Tone of the amplifier.
+If you use the wrong value of DC voltage to set the Bias, you will inevitably cause the Tube to draw more (or less) DC current, and might take the tube too close to the "Maximum Plate Dissipation", causing premature Tube wear, and also affect the Tone of the amplifier.
+Eddie Van Halen knew how to use a VARIAC and understood this stuff.
+Not only was Eddie a Master Electric Guitarist, He was technical and knew stuff people were not aware of, hence the Brown Sound.

-The rule of thumb is when tubes run HOT (i.e. higher standing DC bias currents, they sound brighter and thinner).
+The rule of thumb is when tubes run HOT (i.e. higher standing DC bias currents, they sound brighter and thinner with less Bass).

 When Tubes are run at spec, they do what the designer intended.

-When Tubes are run under voltage, they will appear to deliver a bit more low frequency content, and have the "stereotypical" tubby the Tuba sound and may be pleasing for long term listening.
-But the best place to park a classic tube amo is at spec... or slightly below spec.
+When Tubes are run under voltage, they will appear to deliver a bit more bloated low frequency content, and have the "stereotypical" Tubby the Tuba sound, and may be pleasing for long term listening, you decide.

 Just make sure that you are not 30 to 50 Volts over what tyhe circuit is supposed to measure.